tcolgate/intrepid-fstopper/README.md

 ## Achievments

-Not many so far, mostly just trying to implement the needed button behaviour and work out the internal API
+A first pass of the basic single exposure B&W functionality is now working.

 - Only supporing the P variant right now (I have two timers, one old, one new, both are P. B may be easy to support, may just need a separate build)
-- Basic control of the light, with asingle exposure
-  - +/- set the time, you can tap, or long press
-  - Run starts exposure
-  - During exposure Run pauses exposure, Run restarts
-  - Cancel stop the exposure
-- Focus mode:
+- Focus mode, works differently from the intrepid timer.
+This is intended to be safer during B&W printing, making it harder to accidentally engage the white
+  light:
   - Single press Focus for red light
   - Long press Focus for white light
   - Long press Focus during focus switches red/white
   - Single press Focus or Cancel during focus mode exits to previous mode
+- Basic control of the light, with a single exposure
+  - use the grey wheel to steer the cursor (`_`)
+  - +/- changes the settings
+  - Run starts exposure
+  - Holding cancel resets all the settings
+  - Press Cancel with the cursor on the exposure time updates the time with the currently set exposure adjustment (and resets the exposure adjustment) e.g.:
+      - base time is 20s set to +2 * 1/2 stops
+      - place the cursor on the 20s time and press cancel
+      - The time will updates to 40s +0 /2stops
+    This behaviour is useful but the UX may change in future
+  - During exposure
+    - Run pauses exposure, Run again restarts
+    - Cancel stop the exposure
   - F-Stop timing for printing
     - adjust by 1/2,1/3,1/10 stops
     - Percentage from base time, rather than stops
-- F-Stop timing for test strips
+- F-Stop timing for test strips:
+  - Press the "Mode" button to switch from regular printing mode to test strip mode.
   - 7,5 or 3 strip patch test strips
   - gradual covering or fully exposing of each test patch